Export Market Development Grants

 For Round 1, we have made almost all payments to Tier 1, Tier 2 and Tier 3 grantees, and Representative Body for eligible expenditure incurred in 2021-22.

-At 6 March 2023, 4,715 Round 1 grantees had been paid $121.2 million in total.
+As at 12 May 2023, 4,718 Round 1 grantees had been paid $121.5 million in total.
 The remaining Round 1 grantees will be paid progressively over the coming weeks where milestone requirements have been met.

-The next milestone report for Round 2 grantees for expenditure incurred in the 2022-23 financial year will likely be due at the end of August 2023.
+The next milestone report for Round 1 and Round 2 grantees for expenditure incurred in the 2022-23 financial can be submitted from early July 2023.

 Please note that we must assess your milestone report before we can pay you.
-The online portal will likely open for milestone reports from 1 July 2023, and we will assess milestone reports in the order we receive them.
+The online portal will open for milestone reports from early July 2023.
+We will assess milestone reports in the order we receive them.
 Austrade will endeavour to provide payment as soon as possible following assessment and approval of the milestone report.
 Inaccurate bank account details will cause payments to be delayed so please keep this up to date.

-Read more about these grants in the Overview of the questions and answers raised at the EMDG Round 3 Information session (DOCX 357KB) held on 1 March for new and returning applicants.
+Read more about these grants in the Overview of the questions and answers raised at the EMDG Round 3 Information session (DOCX357KB) held on 1 March 2023 for new and returning applicants

 Changes in Round 3 include the following: